aikea/aikea.github.io/content/watchlog.md

 Loved the suspense.
 Loved the music and design.
 The compositions were marvellous.
 Hitchcock was a master of creating suspense.
 This movie shows how its done.

 (first watch: 18nd August, 2022)

+61. > **Liberal Arts | Josh Radnor | 6.7**

+Saw a post on Instagram about the "We should hug" scene from this movie and I instantly knew that I _had_ to watch it.
+Brilliant writing.
+The dialogues are _chef's kiss_.
+The movie explores the themes of growing up, adulthood, and accepting changes.
+It tracks the life of a timid clerk who revisits his alma mater and attracts the attention of a college sophomore while soaking in his own nostalgia of college life and simultaneously battling the tinging realization of the irretrievable past.
+I could connect better with this movie probably because I'm in college but dude, those dialogues.

+> _"You could go up to everyone here and say, 'I'm a poet', and no one will punch you in the face."_

+---

+> _You get to sit around and read books all day and have really great conversations about idea;_

+> _People out in the world, they're not really doing that._

+And many more.
+Also, did I vent how beautiful I think the title of the movie is. ~~Should have gone to an art school.~~

+(first watch: 23rd August, 2022)
 <hr />